The Geometric Unitary Kudla Conjecture: Hilbert--Jacobi forms

-To verify the last assumption in \fref{Lemma}{la:accumulated_sturm_bound_twisted_permutation_type}, we estimate the vanishing orders of~$f_{(\alpha,\beta)}$ as follows. \fref{Corollary}{cor:jacobi_forms_torsion_points_vanishing_order_diagonal} and the fact that~$\phi[\alpha,\beta]$ is an elliptic modular form by the observation following~\eqref{eq:jacobi_forms_torsion_points_explicit} yield the lower bound
+To verify the last assumption in \fref{Lemma}{la:accumulated_hecke_bound_twisted_permutation_type}, we estimate the vanishing orders of~$f_{(\alpha,\beta)}$ as follows. \fref{Proposition}{prop:jacobi_forms_torsion_points_vanishing_order} and \fref{Lemma}{la:torsion_points_modularity} show that

-where in the second inequality we have discarded the terms with~$\beta_i = 0$.
-Since~$0 \le \alpha_i < 1$, we can drop the factor~$1 - \alpha_i$ in the next estimate.
-This results in terms that are monotonically decreasing in~$\alpha_i$, which we can estimate via Riemann sums by an integral: